Expert Global Solutions (EGS)

 Alorica allows agents to set their own work schedules.
 The company says it expects agents to offer "insanely great" service while they are interacting with customers.

-Alorica says it offers two types of training, depending on which type of clients an agent would be dealing with.
-Most of the training is done online and from your home, and you will be paid for your training time.
+Alorica offers two types of training, depending on which type of clients an agent would be dealing with.
+Most of the training is done online and from home, and prospective agents will be paid for their training time.

-- A land-line telephone without features such as voicemail or call waiting
+- Land-line telephone without features such as voicemail or call waiting

-- A DSL, cable, or fiber optic internet connection (no dial-up, satellite, or 4G wireless connections)
+- DSL, cable, or fiber optic internet connection (no dial-up, satellite, or 4G wireless connections)

 Some prospective work-at-home agents may be asked to complete drug and/or background screenings prior to training.
 Alorica will pay for these screenings.

-Depending on the number of hours you work, you may qualify for medical and dental benefits.
+Depending on the number of hours agents work, they may qualify for medical and dental benefits.

 Work-at-home agents need a high school diploma or its equivalent and at least one year of customer service or sales experience.
 They should have basic computer skills and, depending on the project they'll be working on, they may need to pass certain job-related assessments.
 They need to be able to communicate clearly and, for some projects, be bilingual in English and Spanish or some other language.

-Go to Alorica's work-at-home jobs site to find open positions and apply for them.
+Go to Alorica's work-at-home job site to find open positions and apply for them.